zaldanaraul/serverless/docs/guides/variables.md

 <!--
-title: Serverless Variables
+title: Serverless Framework - Variables
 menuText: Variables
-menuOrder: 11
+menuOrder: 4
 description: How to use Serverless Variables to insert dynamic configuration info into your serverless.yml
 layout: Doc
 -->